Stock Trading Guides

 The Buyer of a Futures Contract

 The other side of this trade might be a chocolate manufacturer.
-The chocolate manufacturer sees that sugar prices are rising rapidly and decides that this will negatively affect his profit margins, so he agrees to deliver the sugar in 2 years at today’s price.
+The chocolate manufacturer sees that sugar prices are rising rapidly and decides that this will negatively affect his profit margins.
+So, he agrees to deliver the sugar in 2 years at today’s price.

 This enables the chocolate company to hedge the risk of rising prices and the farmer to invest in the machinery to deliver the product.